-Usually, in some large-scale commercial or industrial areas, bay lighting is a kind of lighting that we can often see.
-These lamps do not look much different in appearance, but in fact, bay lighting is divided into low bay lighting and high bay lighting.
-In order to avoid choosing the wrong bay lighting, we need to be clear about the difference between them.
+In many large-scale commercial or industrial settings, bay lighting is a common sight.
+These lights may appear similar in design, but in reality, bay lighting is categorized into two types: low bay lighting and high bay lighting.
+To ensure you make the right choice when selecting bay lighting, it’s essential to understand the distinctions between them.

 Bay lighting is lamp equipment used to illuminate large commercial or industrial spaces, such as factories, warehouses, stadiums, train stations, etc. The bay lights will provide even and evenly distributed light in open areas.